Where Is the Best Place in Sri Lanka to See Elephants?

 Best Time To Visit Kaudulla:

-The population peaks between August and December, with the best time being in August and September.
-Kaudulla Reservioir, located in the park attracts the elephants during the dry season.
+The population peaks between August and December.
+But the best time is in August and September.
+Kaudulla Reservoir, located in the park attracts the elephants during the dry season.

-Where to Stay:
+Where to Stay Near Kaudulla:

 Recommended Wildlife Safari Tour:

-It’s also possible to arrange jeep safaris from Polonnaruwa, Sigiriya or Dambulla.
+It’s also possible to arrange jeep safaris from Polonnaruwa, Sigiriya, or Dambulla.
 Don’t believe me when I say magical?
 Check out Paul from Global Help Swap’s take on Kaudulla National Park.
-Hint: His first word in the blog post is mesmerized!

 Minneriya National Park